agrieshop92/hello-world/README.md

 ## __*.::Class 11::.*__

-### Class Notes

 ### __Class Activity__

 _Browse the Windows store.
 What app did you find that surprised you?
 Is there an essential app to your life missing that is from the store?
 What is it and where can one find it?_

 Paint.net is an app that surprised me as being on the Windows Store, as I've personally used paint.net in the past.
 In fact, I've gotten it for free as a download off of the website directly, however what is surprising about this app is that it costs $3.49(on sale, it's normally $6.99) to use on the Windows Store!
 What a rip off.
 An essential app to my life that is missing is Microsoft Office - but only on the Surface 3 app store.
 I have a Surface 3 at home personally, and it's always bothered me that I am unable to use one of Microsoft's biggest products, Office, because it is not available in the store.
 You can find this same app on the Microsoft Store located on a regular Windows 10 PC and probably other Windows devices, but not the Surface 3.

 _You work for a small business of 25 employees, split between two offices that are in different buildings, but share a parking lot.
-You have been tasked with designing a file sharing solution that is fast, relaible, easy to use, and secure.
+You have been tasked with designing a file sharing solution that is fast, reliable, easy to use, and secure.
 What would you do?_

  - Local server with SFTP protocol enabled that runs over SSH.
  - VPN endpoint between the two, with accessible storage or a wireless ridge.